-- 2.2 While acceptable IAQ is the goal of this standard, it will not necessarily be achieved even if all requirements are met - a. because of the diversity of sources and contaminants in indoor air and the range of susceptibility in the population; - b. because of the many other factors that may affect occupant perception and acceptance of IAQ, such as air temperature, humidity, noise, lighting, and psychological stress; - c. if the ambient ventilation air is unacceptable and this air is brought into the building dwelling unit without first being cleaned (ambient outdoor air cleaning is not required by this standard); - d. if the system or systems are not operated and maintained as designed; or - e. when high-polluting events occur.
+2.2 While acceptable IAQ is the goal of this standard, it will not necessarily be achieved even if all requirements are met

+- a. because of the diversity of sources and contaminants in indoor air and the range of susceptibility in the population; - b. because of the many other factors that may affect occupant perception and acceptance of IAQ, such as air temperature, humidity, noise, lighting, and psychological stress; - c. if the ventilation air is unacceptable and this air is brought into the dwelling unit without first being cleaned; - d. because of contaminant transport from adjacent spaces; - e. d. if the system or systems are not operated and maintained as designed; or - f. e. when high-polluting events occur.